 This complication is very rare.
 The injected area may become infected and may need antibiotics or possible surgical drainage.
-The signs of infection include increased pain, swelling, redness, weeping and pus coming from the injected area.
+The signs of the infected area may include increased pain, swelling, redness, weeping and pus coming from the injected area.

 Recurrence: